CCHMC-SALT/SALT_documentation/README.md

 4. Select your root folder.
 This will be the folder where your `manifest.json` was written and stored
 6. Title your content.
 For clarity, if this is a "dev" branch, please title your content as "[dev]_{your_title}"
 6. Select "Deploy Content"
+7. If deploying for production, delete your "dev" deployment

 ### Publishing Options
 - Access